dvrpc/network-routing/documentation/database_setup.md

 db-export freeze
 ```

 This process will attempt to place it into a GoogleDrive folder, and will ask you to create the folder first if it doesn't exist yet.
+If you want to see a list of all available options provided with this command, run `db-export freeze --help`

 To load up the frozen database named `SNAPSHOT` on a new machine, run: